shinji-Yama77/local-prompt-library/README.md

-# Recipe Finder
+# Code Snipers

-A web application for discovering, searching, and sharing recipes.
+A web application for discovering, uploading, and sharing reusable code snippets.

 ## Purpose

-Recipe Finder allows users to search for recipes shared by others in the community.
-The application provides an intuitive interface to browse recipes by categories, ingredients, or cooking time, making it easy to find the perfect meal for any occasion.
+Code Snipers allows users to save and search for reusable code snippets shared by others in the developer community.
+The application provides an intuitive interface to browse snippets by language, tags, or use case, making it easy to find the perfect code template for any project.

 ## Features

 ### Phase 1 (Current)
-- Search for recipes by name, ingredients, or categories
+- Search for code snippets by language, tag, or description
-- View detailed recipe instructions and ingredients
+- View detailed code with syntax highlighting and explanations
-- Browse popular and recently added recipes
+- Browse popular and recently added snippets
-- Basic recipe listing and filtering
+- Basic snippet listing and filtering
 - Flask backend with API endpoints
 - React frontend for modern user experience

 ### Phase 2 (Upcoming)
 - User authentication and profiles
-- Personal recipe collections and favorites
+- Personal snippet collections and favorites
-- Recipe creation and sharing
+- Snippet creation and sharing
-- Rating and review system
+- Rating and comment system
 - Advanced filtering and sorting options
-- Social features (following users, sharing recipes)
+- Social features (following users, sharing snippets)

 ## Architecture